Interests of poor at centre of every budget presented by BJP government: PM Modi | Politics

 The prime minister also asked the MPs, especially those from cities, to organise sports meets, noting that there is a view that the youth there are not much involved in sports.

-Foreign guests visiting Indian for various G20 meetings have appreciated the way the country has organised them, he added.
+Foreign guests visiting India for various G20 meetings have appreciated the way the country has organised them, he added.
+In his address, the prime minister also spoke about the devastating earthquake which has hit Turkey and Syria and noted that India is providing all possible assistance.

+An Indian team is on the way with all the assistance, he said.

+Modi also recalled the 2001 earthquake in Gujarat, noting the scale of the tragedy and how he can relate to the situation in these countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)